-What are Virtual Queues?
+What are virtual queues?

 Virtual queues and virtual queue systems reduce wait times, give guests flexibility, & increase customer satisfaction.
 See how they can work for your business.